With the year round outdoor lifestyle that our temperate climate offers, sports and recreation are a big part of life in the Mobile area.

 For college football fans, the University of South Alabama Jaguars have expanded their football program to become a full member of the Sun Belt Conference.
 Additionally, the annual Senior Bowl and GoDaddy Bowl are played in Mobile.
 Mobile Parks and Recreation Department has fall flag football leagues for youth up to 14 years of age as well adults.

-Southern Alabama is a golfer's paradise with two courses of the Robert Trent Jones Golf Trail, the Magnolia Grove in Mobile, AL, and Lakewood Golf Club in Point Clear, AL. The Mobile Bay Classic is part of the LPGA tour, held at the Magnolia Grove course.
-The City of Mobile also operates the Azalea City Golf Course.
+Southern Alabama is a golfer's paradise with two courses of the Robert Trent Jones Golf Trail, the Magnolia Grove in Mobile, AL, and Lakewood Golf Club in Point Clear, AL. The City of Mobile also operates the Azalea City Golf Course.

 There are several amateur soccer leagues in the area with youth and/or adult teams in both recreational and competitive leagues.
 Alabama Soccer Association and South Alabama Soccer Association are amateur soccer leagues for men and women ages 18 to 45.
 The Alabama Youth Soccer Association, Mobile Bay FC and Fairhope FC fields dedicated recreational teams for boys and girls ages 4 - 18.
 The Alabama Soccer Festival is an annual event held in Orange Beach, AL, drawing over 50 teams from4 states.